 You don't really appreciate the value of a good tiedown until you see the result of using one that breaks or malfunctions.
 These photos are from a storm that hit Oshkosh which only had 35 kt winds.
 The aircraft sitting on TOP of the Bonanza was using "The Claw".
 You can decide for yourself, but that is a tiedown that I would NOT use for my aircraft.
 Both planes were totaled.

-Shown above and below: All three of the claw tiedowns broke or ripped from the ground allowing one plane to flip and land on top of the other.
+Shown above: All three of the claw tiedowns broke or ripped from the ground allowing one plane to flip and land on top of the other.
 What was left of the claw's was still attached to the wings or tail and the severed metal is shown on the ground.
 It may have been the claw, or possibly improper set-up by the user, what whatever the case, I am not a fan of that product.

 Shown BELOW are the cream of the crop of tie-downs.